SoftUni-Internal/interactive-content/EN/08-Pipes-Interceptors-And-Subjects/04-Lazy-Loading.md

 [slide hideTitle]

-# Protect Module with CanLoad
+# Protecting a Module with CanLoad

 js-interactive-pipes-interceptors-and-subjects-26-Protect-Module-with-CanLoad